 A translator’s job is pure: take a message in format A, output a message in format B. No side effects, no external calls, just structure mapping.

-The county sends property assessments as CSV with their own conventions:
+The county sends property assessments as CSV with their own conventions.
+We translate using pure functions and the pipe operator:

 )